sbt/sbt/src/sphinx/Detailed-Topics/Update-Report.rst

 configuration.
 Finally, a `ModuleReport` lists each successfully retrieved `Artifact` and the `File` it was retrieved to as well as the `Artifact`\ s that couldn't be downloaded.
-This missing `Arifact` list is always empty for `update`, which will fail if it is non-empty.
-However, it may be non-empty for `updateClassifiers` and `updateSbtClassifers`.
+This missing `Arifact` list is always empty for :key:`update`, which will fail if it is non-empty.
+However, it may be non-empty for :key:`updateClassifiers` and :key:`updateSbtClassifers`.

 Filtering a Report and Getting Artifacts
 ========================================